JackSzwergold/Writing/memories/Post-Traumatic Data Recovery Stress.md

 By Jack Szwergold

 It was a spring or summerish day in the late 1990s.
 I would guess it was 1999 or so.
+And for the record, all of this happened over the span of 15 to 20 minutes or so; so hey.

 I was working my day at the wacky weekly newspaper place and found out a former staffer (Danny) was visiting.